Chaos continues to reign among Kings County water agencies following state action

 by Lisa McEwen, SJV Water

-Groundwater sustainability agencies (GSAs) in the Tulare Lake subbasin, which covers Kings County.
-The top section noted as Mid-Kings River GSA in this map is now not covered as Mid-Kings dissolved earlier this month.
+Groundwater sustainability agencies (GSAs) in the Tulare Lake subbasin, which covers most of Kings County.

 Lisa McEwen, SJV Water